Invited speakers

 Small funny fact about me: When my kids finish arts-and-crafts, I’m the one asking for five more minutes — crafting is my happy place.

-Promoting student well-being in uncertain times: Lessons from school-based interventions
+Promoting student well-being in uncertain times: Lessons from school-based interventions"

 Kristina Stockinger